 Famous for hosting presidential inaugurations and state events, Dublin Castle is overflowing with history and plenty of fun facts about Dublin.
 King John of England built it in the 13th century, and this castle hosted the English Administration that ruled over Ireland for 700 years.
 On this guided tour, you’ll be enriched with the castle’s history and the times long gone.

 Dublin Castle is worth putting on your 7 day Ireland itinerary and is easily accessible on foot, though you can travel here by other means.

 As a visitor, you’ll be able to access various places, such as its state apartments and chapel royal, which offer you a unique perspective on Irish leadership and history, as well as religious and gothic imagery, respectively.

 Save up to 50% off attractions with the Go City Pass!
 It’s a great way to save money if you plan on visiting multiple sights in Dublin.

 If you’re looking for a little divine inspiration or wish to soak up its history and stunning architecture, St. Patrick’s Cathedral is one place that’s sure to fill your cup with peace and love.

 That cathedral, which is the National Cathedral of the Church of Ireland, is also famous for its accomplished choir.
-It hosts several events performed by its choir, such as Christmas Eve and Day Eucharists, as well as performances by various artists throughout the year.
+It hosts several events performed by its choir, such as Christmas Eve (which is one of the best Christmas events in Dublin) and Day Eucharists, as well as performances by various artists throughout the year.